 This role gives aspiring bartenders a hands-on opportunity to learn the lay of the land.
 And it usually results in their name popping up first on a hiring manager’s list, when a position opens up.
 Just know that barbacks can work anywhere from a few months to over a year before being considered qualified to take the next step.

-Though you’ll be doing a lot of the grunt work, working as a barback lets you show management your perseverance, humility, eagerness to learn, and other soft skills we’ll talk about in a bit.
+Though you’ll be doing a lot of the grunt work, working as a barback lets you show management your perseverance, humility, eagerness to learn, and other soft skills.

 Nolan Lunsford, a bartender at Upright in the West Village of Manhattan, started as a barback and held the position for a little over a year before moving up the ladder.
 “It was a smaller bar,” he said.
-“I did a lot of cocktail making and ringing people up.
-Basically, the same thing as a bartender, I was just paid less.”
+“I did a lot of cocktail making and ringing people up.”

 Becoming a bartender won’t happen overnight.
 But finding a small restaurant or bar, where there’s the potential to absorb more work, is a great way to accrue experience quickly.